smartobjectoriented/so3/doc/source/lvgl.rst

 There is `a small video <LVGL_qemu_>`__ to show LVGL running in the QEMU/vExpress framebuffer emulated environment.

+In addition, from LVGL v8, the ``lv_demo_widgets`` is now fully supported.
+And yes, SO3 integrates LVGL v8.

 This part will be completed very soon...